dmoisset/s5/character/classes/wizard.md

 When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one specific school: the school of technomancy is described below, although others may be available.

-Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level and 18th level.
+Your choice grants you features at 2nd level and again at 6th, 9th, and 14th level and 17th level.

 ### Cache Recall

-When you reach 3rd level you can activate your spell cache to cast any one spell you know and are capable of casting without spending a spell slot.
+When you reach 3rd level you can activate your spell cache to cast any one spell you know of up to 3rd level and are capable of casting without spending a spell slot.
 After using this ability you can not do it again until you take a long rest.

 ### Ability Score Improvement :five:

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

+### Cache Capacitor

+At 6th level you modify your capacitor to be able to hold some spells for a long period of time.
+After preparing your spells, you can cast a spell that you have prepared into your cache which will affect you for 24 hours or until you end your next long rest.
+You do not need to hold concentration for this spell even if the spell usually requires it.
+The spell must be cast at its lowest possible level.

+The capacitor can hold the following spells: *Detect Radiation*, *Disguise Self*, *Keen Senses*, *Unseen Servant*.
+If the spell casted this way is dispelled or dismissed, you can recast the same one in the same way by concentrating for 5 minutes; this restores the remaining duration.

+At 11th level your spell gets another separate slot where you can cast and hold *Darkvision*, *Lesser Resistant Armor*, *Life Bubble* or *Spider Climb*

+At 15th level, your spell gets another separate slot where you can cast and hold *Detect Magic*, *Fly*, *Levitate*, *See Invisibility* or *Tongues*.

 ### Spell Mastery :five: